raphamorim/clj-cli-osx/README.md

 ## Dependencies

-Considering you all ready have Java and Brew installed.
+Considering you already have Java and Brew installed.

 ## Scripting